Naturopathic support for hay fever

 Stinging Nettle Leaf (Urtica dioica folia)

 The Latin name of this plant means “I burn”.
 Anyone who has brushed against a stinging nettle inadvertently will know the truth of this!!
 The hairs contain formic acid and histamine and these are responsible for the sting and resulting skin irritation 7.
-Now, it may seem counterintuitive to use a plant that contains histamine for seasonal allergies but once the hairs on the plants are neutralized by heat or freeze drying nettle leaf becomes one of the best herbs to treat all kinds of allergies.
+Now, it may seem counterintuitive to use a plant that contains histamine for seasonal allergies but once the hairs on the plants are neutralized by heat or freeze drying nettle leaf becomes an effective herb for allergic rhinitis support.

-In terms of hay fever it has some very specific effects that make it useful.
+In clinical practice I find nettle leaf useful due to its modulation of histamine.
 It blocks the histamine receptor on cells meaning histamine is effectively neutralized and it also makes the mast cells and basophils less likely to release histamine.

 Chamomile (Matricaria recutita)